McKeen Motor Car Company: Southern Utah Railroad #100

 being withdrawn from service in June 1917 and dismantled, the engine and power truck being sold.

-The carbody was used as a shop employee locker room at Martin until it was dismantled in 1990.
+The carbody was used as a shop employee locker room for Utah Railway (successor to Southern Utah Railroad) at Martin until it was dismantled in 1990.

-In the mid '90s the dismantled #100 was then purchased by a ranch owner in Utah.
-There, he cut it in half at the vestibule and used the rail car as two separate storage units.
+In the mid '90s the dismantled #100 was then purchased by a Utah Railway employee who also had a farm near Helper.
+To move the car, he cut it in half at the vestibule and used the rail car as two separate storage units.
 In 2015, the two halves were then traded for two sea containers by Bently enterprises LLC.
 It was then moved to Minden, Nevada and is undergoing restoration.

 Locomotives

 The company produced at least one gasoline-engined locomotive.
 A locomotive was produced in about 1913 and worked around the company shops in Omaha;

 A locomotive (probably the same one) was tested in the UP's Aspen Tunnel.
 A locomotive, numbered 5 but possibly again the same one, was documented in the contemporary trade press, photos of which are below.

 It is described as being of 0-4-2 wheel arrangement, with the engine mounted across the car as normal and driving the rearmost driving axle in the normal McKeen fashion.
 Siderods transferred the drive to the other pair of driven wheels.
 The arrangement was largely identical to the three-axle lead truck on the unique Southern Utah Railway McKeen car.

 Zeitler documents this locomotive as having a tractive effort of 12,000 lbf.
 The frame was cast steel, and the superstructure constructed of steel, with sufficient solidity to add structural strength; the horizontal cast steel engine bed was also described as a structural member.
 The straight-6 engine had an 11 in bore and 15 in stroke, for a total displacement of 8553 cuin; it developed 300 hp.

 Schopp documents that a locomotive was sold to the Motley County Railroad in 1915, and speculates that this may also have been the same single locomotive.
 In the same article, he recounts a locomotive reported as being stored at the Omaha shops in 1917 that may have been the same locomotive once more.

 Another McKeen locomotive was created by the Charles City Western Railway of Iowa by building a wooden boxcab superstructure atop a McKeen power truck.